Automation and control of laser wakefield accelerators using Bayesian optimisation: Results

 After entering the plasma, the driving laser pulse undergoes self-focusing, self-modulation and self-compression (as shown in \cref{fig:2ndV4thOrder}b) increasing the intensity of the pulse.
 This causes further ionisation of the nitrogen dopant in the plasma, the inner two shells of which require $a\geq1.9$ to field-ionise.
 This occurs primarily at \unit[$z=3.2$]{mm}, where a large fraction of the inner shell electrons are trapped within the accelerating structure.

 \Cref{fig:2ndV4thOrder}c shows how very small differences in the initial pulse temporal profiles at $z=0.0$ can grow as a result of the non-linear behaviour.
-Before entering the plasma, the optimal positively chirped pulse ($\bf B$) had a slightly sharper rising edge than the unchirped pulse ($\bf A$), but the same peak intensity.
+Before entering the plasma, the optimal positively chirped pulse ($\bf B$) had a slightly sharper rising edge ($1/e$ intensity half-width \unit[29]{fs}) than the unchirped pulse ($\bf A$) (\unit[32]{fs}), but the same peak intensity.
+While the FWHM pulse duration only changed by \unit[0.5]{fs}, this sharper rising edge was caused by significant variations in the spectral phase coefficients.
 During the initial self-focusing stage (\unit[$z=2.8$]{mm}), the peak $a_0$ of pulse $\bf A$ evolved to be 7\% higher than pulse $\bf B$.
-Subsequently, self-modulation and pulse compression created a second higher intensity spike forming at \unit[$z=3.6$]{mm}, where the $a_0$ of pulse $\bf B$ peaked 7\% higher than pulse $\bf A$.
-This is the point at which the majority of injection occurred, and so more charge was trapped for the case of the optimal positively chirped pulse ($\bf B$).
+Subsequently, self-focusing and compression of the leading edge of the laser pulse formed a significantly higher second spike in peak intensity at \unit[$z=3.2$]{mm}.
+Here, pulse $\bf A$ reached its peak value of $a_0=2.1$, whereas pulse $\bf B$, due to its sharper initial rising edge, reached a higher peak value of $a_0=2.3$.
+Due to the threshold behaviour of ionization injection \cite{Pak2010PRL}, most injection occurred at this point in the laser propagation, with the positively chirped pulse $\bf B$ injecting 40\% more charge.
+Simulations using a pulse with a flat spectral phase but an identical temporal profile to $\bf B$ injected the same amount of charge, demonstrating that the key factor was the temporal shape of the pulse intensity profile and not the frequency chirp, in line with previous observations \cite{Leemans2002PRL}.

 \Cref{fig:2ndV4thOrder}a also shows the consequences if the experiment was instead optimised by two sequential 1D scans of $\beta^{(2)}$ and then $\beta^{(4)}$.
 In this case, the correlation of these two parameters is not found and the final optimum ($\bf C$) is significantly removed from the true optimum, although only slightly lower in predicted charge; the increase in charge for 1D scans is 87\% of the increase between the initial and true optimal positions.
 The potential loss in performance is compounded with every additional dimension considered, especially where the initial position might be further from the optimum.
 Comparison of different optimisation algorithms within this 4D parameter space (see methods) using Monte-Carlo simulations show that Bayesian optimisation significantly outperforms sequential 1D optimisations, as well as optimisations using genetic or Nelder-Mead algorithms.
 To perform a 4D grid search of this parameter space would take an impractical 14641 measurements (11 measurements per dimension) to obtain the same performance as the Bayesian optimisation algorithm.